EECi/home/docs/projects/stoch/statespace.md

 This research works towards a Physics-informed data-driven approach which involves incorporating mechanistic models into the data-driven framework.
 Mechanistic models are derived from laws of Physics (in the form of ODEs, PDEs, etc.) and thus, their incorporation into the data-driven framework aims to bypass the need for exhaustive datasets while preserve physical interpretability of the underlying dynamics.

 ## Technical Approach
-**_state space modeling meet dynamic mode decomposition (DMD)_**
+**_state space modeling meets dynamic mode decomposition (DMD)_**

 More specifically, the research marries low-rank (global) mechanistic models in the form of physcis-based State Space Models with unsupervised data-driven spectral-decomposition methods such as Dynamic Mode Decomposition, in a Subspace-alignment transfer learning framework.
-The goal is to apply DA techniques such as subspace alignment to adapt the interpretable mechanistic structure of the physics-based state space model (source) to the measured data (target) by aligning their respective subspaces.
-In other words, we aim to recover unknown governing the global state space field by adapting known physics knowledge-driven global state space fields to available data.
+The goal is to adapt the interpretable mechanistic structure of the physics-based state space model (source) to the measured data (target) by aligning their respective underlying subspaces.
+Ultimately, we aim to recover the full governing state space field by adapting known physics knowledge-driven global state space fields to available data.

 **_State Space_**